Graduate Department of Educational Leadership and Policy Studies

 EDH 5943r.
 Supervised Teaching (1–4).
 (S/U grade only).
 This course is designed to provide an opportunity for graduate students to engage in experimental teaching situations under the guidance of a faculty member.
 May be repeated to a maximum of five semester hours.
 A maximum of three hours may apply to the master's degree.

 EDH 5944r.
 Internship (1–8).
 (S/U grade only).
 Prerequisite: Master's candidacy.
-May be repeated to a maximum of twenty-four semester hours.
+May be repeated to a maximum of 24 credit hours; may be repeated within the same term.

 EDH 5946.
 Internship in College and Community College Teaching (3).
 Prerequisite: Approval of area in which internship is to be completed.
 Supervised teaching in lower-division college courses.